christopherdangelo/DIG-CLL/README.md

 ls -1a */fastqc_data.txt > fastqc_data_files.list
 ```
 2. This generates a file called `fastqc_data_files.list`.
 You can store this in the fastqc folder or wherever you prefer, just keep track of where this list is.
-3. Then, you can run the Python 3 script
+3. Then, you can run the Python 3 script found here:
 - asdasd

 ## QIIME Analysis